syncfusion-content/xamarin-docs/Xamarin/Scheduler/overview.md

 **Customization** — Control has simple APIs allowing for elegant customizations.
 You can edit the look to match the rest of your application.

 **Localization** — The built-in content of the user interface can be changed according to culture that is needed.
 Also, it has built-in culture support for basic items such us day and month text representations.

+## See Also

+[Feature comparison between Calendar and Schedule control] (https://www.syncfusion.com/kb/6977/feature-comparison-between-calendar-and-schedule-control)